freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 Configure SecureDrop Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we're ready to proceed with configuring the SecureDrop Workstation with the correct *Journalist Interface* details and submission private key.
+Now you can proceed with configuring the SecureDrop Workstation with the correct *Journalist Interface* details and submission private key.

 Import Submission Private Key
 -----------------------------